-PRP and Stem Cells Are Changing the Face of the Cosmetics Industry
+PRP And Stem Cells Are Changing the Face Of The Beauty Industry

 In the cosmetic world there is a lot of buzz around Platelet-Rich Plasma (PRP) and stem cell therapy.
 The therapy isn't exactly new, but has launched a host of new possibilities.

 In the cosmetic world, we're hearing a lot of buzz around Platelet-Rich Plasma (PRP) and stem cell therapy, but the technology isn't exactly new.
 In fact, both therapies are powerful tools in regenerative medicine and have been used for years to treat sports injuries and pain issues.
 The key lies in the ability of PRP and stem cells to speed healing times and encourage the production of blood cells, which makes them ideal for treating injuries, but also has launched a host of new possibilities when it comes to beauty and cosmetic procedures.

 Both technologies rely on material from the patient's own body, which providers and researchers say make them more effective.
 "Stem cells and PRP are both derived from the patient," says New York dentist Dr. Bahram Hamidi, DDS.
 "In our practice, our philosophy of care always involves being minimally invasive, which means using whatever we can that is sourced from the patient’s own unique biology.
 This results in a much smoother healing process."
 The ability to aid in healing has meant applications for everything from musculoskeletal repairs, spinal cord injuries, neurological problems, dental reconstruction, hair loss treatment, and even facelifts and other cosmetic procedures.

 What exactly is the difference between PRP and stem cell therapy and how can it be used cosmetically?
 First, we need to break it down.

 PRP vs. Stem Cells